simon622/mqtt-sn/README.md

     options.withSecurityOptions(securityOptions);
 ```

+### Benchmarking

+I have run a limited set of benchmarks using the [mqtt-sn-load-test] project.
+Benchmarking MQTT-SN is a little different than MQTT due to the constraint of only a single message
+being inflight for a given client at any point in time, therefore running some of the scenarios that are used to benchmark MQTT is not comparable since the message inflight rule provides
+an artificial bottleneck; and the roundtrip latency is coupled to the latency of the backend broker.
+That being said, I have connected 10,000 devices to a single gateway instance in loopback mode (no broker) and maintained a steady state delivering upwards of 34,000 messages per second (out to the devices).
+I will endeavour to
+formalise this benchmark when time allows and publish the results.

 ### Clustering

 The gateway runtime can be clustered.
 During connection establishment; the clustering service is notified of the connecting device.
 At this point, the implementation
 is responsible for synchronising the state of previous sessions onto the local gateway.
 For more information about clustering support please contact me to discuss the
 available options as the environment onto which the gateway is deployed impacts how clustering is achieved.

 ### Configuration